YiNNx/typora-theme-lapis/README.md

 As developed on a Linux platform, this theme may have some unexpected issues on other platforms.

-If you have any issues or suggestions, please submit [GitHub Issues](https://github.com/YiNNx/typora-theme-lapis/issues).
+If you have any issues or suggestions, welcome to submit [Issues](https://github.com/YiNNx/typora-theme-lapis/issues).
+For any style fixing or new feature, welcome to submit [Pull Requests](https://github.com/YiNNx/typora-theme-lapis/pulls).
 Thank you for your feedback and contributions!

+## Credits

+- The style code is initially based on [evgo2017](https://github.com/evgo2017)'s [typora-theme-orange-heart](https://github.com/evgo2017/typora-theme-orange-heart).

+- The code color scheme was inspired by the VSCode theme [Winter is Coming](https://vscodethemes.com/e/johnpapa.winteriscoming/winter-is-coming-light-no-italics)

 ## License